 200 Columbus Boulevard, Hartford

-On June 14 and 15, 2017 in Hartford, Connecticut, leaders and experts from around the nation will meet with a diverse group of participants, including formerly incarcerated individuals, victims of crime, academics, business leaders, members of faith communities and representatives of labor to discuss progress that has already been made and to examine national and international models of criminal justice reform for a one-and-a-half day conference.
+On June 14 and 15, 2017 in Hartford, Connecticut, leaders and experts from around the nation will meet with a diverse group of participants, including formerly incarcerated individuals, victims of crime, academics, business leaders, and members of faith communities to discuss progress that has already been made and to examine national and international models of criminal justice reform for a one-and-a-half day conference.

 Organized by the Office of Governor Malloy, the conference will include robust discussions about the collateral consequences of contact with the criminal justice system and will aim to strengthen a growing consensus that states must reimagine justice in order to reduce crime and end the cycle of mass incarceration.

 Conference speakers and panels will focus their conversations primarily on the following topics: